-- (1) Written assignments will be published at the BI student web portal, unless other information has been given. - (2) The front page of the examination paper contains the formal examination information, which the candidates are obliged to study.
+(1) Written assignments will be published at the BI student web portal, unless other information has been given.

-- (3) The answer papers shall be submitted through BI Norwegian Business School's digital examination portal.
-If the answer paper is to be handed in as hard copy, it is to be handed in at the examination location where the candidate is registered for examination.
-The hard copy must be properly stapled and printed in the number of copies stated in the examination question paper.
-It is the candidate's responsibility to find the correct time and place for handing in the answer paper. - (4) (Omitted) - (5) The assignment must be handed in before expiry of the deadline for the assignment.
-Assignments handed in after the deadline will be rejected.
-Once an assignment has been handed in, there is no opportunity for replacing parts of it, or for delivering parts of it at a later stage. - (6) a) As a rule, there will be no extension of the deadline for hand-ins.
+(2) Every candidate is responsible for familiarising themselves with information regarding examination.
+This also applies to information that is distributed together with the examination paper, on the front page of the examination paper, or in the examination system.
+The candidate is also responsible for checking that the distributed examination paper corresponds with the registration for examination.

+(3) The assignment shall be submitted through BI Norwegian Business School's digital examination system.

+(5) The assignment must be submitted before expiry of the published examination deadline.
+Assignments submitted after the deadline will be rejected.

+(6) a) As a rule, there will be no extension of the deadline for hand-ins.
 For final assignments in the Bachelor and Master programmes, applications may in extraordinary circumstances be made for an extension of the submission deadline, on grounds of personal force majeure.
-For further guidelines, see the BI student web portal. - b) Students on the two-year Master's programme, who have been granted an extension on the hand-in date for their Master's thesis, will have to pay an extension fee, see further information on the BI student web portal. - (7) As regards PhD dissertations, please see the special PhD regulations for BI Norwegian Business School.
+For further guidelines, see the BI student web portal.

+b) Students on the two-year Master's programme, who have been granted an extension on the hand-in date for their Master's thesis, will have to pay an extension fee, see further information on the BI student web portal.

+(7) As regards PhD dissertations, please see the special PhD regulations for BI Norwegian Business School.